A N N H O L Y O K E . O R G | A M E T H O D O L O G I C A L C A T A L O G U E O F W O R K S

 Returning to Berlin that fall, I reconstructed the fresco’s elements as a three-dimensional object.
-To this end, I commandeered a sturdy, antique bookcase that had long served Blum as shelving for his reams of musical scores and parts, substituting for it workaday, white “Billy” bookshelves, which I’d acquired you-know-where and which, crooked and sagging, remained menacingly in service for the next thirty years.
-I removed the older case’s three roughly cobbled shelves, repainted it, inside and out, and, mindful of retaining the ornamental patterns on its side pieces, reproduced them on the doors I’d added—above which I inscribed “REVELATION 4 :1,” a reference to a passage in the Book of Revelation, which, if you take the time to look it up, reads : After this I looked, and behold, a door was opened in heaven : and the first voice which I heard was as it were of a trumpet talking with me ; which said, Come up hither, and I will show thee things which must be hereafter.
+To this end, I commandeered a sturdy, antique bookcase that had long served Blum as shelving for his reams of musical scores and parts, substituting for it workaday white “Billy” bookshelves, which, ever more crooked and sagging, remained menacingly in service for the next thirty years.
+I removed the older case’s three roughly cobbled shelves, repainted it, inside and out, and, mindful of retaining the ornamental patterns on its side pieces, reproduced them on the doors I’d added—above which I inscribed “REVELATION 4 :1,” a reference to a passage in the Book of Revelation, which, when you take the time to look it up, reads : After this I looked, and behold, a door was opened in heaven : and the first voice which I heard was as it were of a trumpet talking with me ; which said, Come up hither, and I will show thee things which must be hereafter.

 I then tinkered with intricate wooden models of the Platonic bodies, which were to be suspended within my TIMEO, completing the classic quintet of ideal forms by adding a tetrahedron, an octahedron, and a cube to complement the icosahedron and dodecahedron visible in Raphael’s fresco.
 In the process of constructing them, I was awed to experience the truth of an ancient teaching that recommends such construction, manipulation, and examination of these geometric figures as a contemplative étude of somatic meditation.
 I discovered that the postures and positions required of one’s arms, head, hands, and fingers when holding and handling these shapes—attitudes not dissimilar to the mudra, or symbolic hand gestures that form a part of the attitudes and actions in Indic dance, Hindu ceremony, and Buddhist iconography —over time, did actually seem to release singular energies in both mind and body—energies perhaps akin to the electrochemical impulses that acupuncture generates.
 Only by violating the flawlessness of the circle and sphere had polygons and polyhedra been created; through the work of the hands thought had become manifest .

-TIMEO and EARTH AIR FIRE WATER ÆTHER at the Berlinische Galerie in Martin-Gropiu-Bau, 1992.
+TIMEO with EARTH AIR FIRE WATER ÆTHER at the Berlinische Galerie in Martin-Gropius-Bau, Berlin, 1992.

-In 1992, in another group show—this time at the Berlinische Galerie in the Martin-Gropius-Bau, Berlin—I exhibited TIMEO for the first time as an ensemble with the five panels EARTH AIR FIRE WATER AETHER, which, as described in some detail below, depict the five regular polyhedra in two dimensions—doing so in such a way that the “virtual reality” of their illusory volumes seems truer than that of the actual, wooden models hanging in TIMEO.
+In 1992, in another group show—this time at the Berlinische Galerie in the Martin-Gropius-Bau, Berlin—I exhibited TIMEO for the first time as an ensemble with the five panels EARTH AIR FIRE WATER AETHER, which (as described in some detail in the article on this website dedicated to them) depict the five regular polyhedra in two dimensions—doing so, however, in such a way that the “virtual reality” of their illusory volumes seems truer than that of the actual, wooden models hanging in TIMEO.
 To my delight and satisfaction, I recognized that, together, these works represent an expression of Platonic dialectics more complete than I’d believed myself capable of fabricating—at least as far as I understand them—in this case, a dialogue between the universal and particular.

 As the so-called Platonic solids appear a number of times in the works discussed throughout this catalogue, a short, explanatory word on them would seem to be in order.
 Although many no doubt correctly attribute their discovery to Pythagoras, a century and a half earlier, the five regular polyhedra appear more frequently associated with the name of Plato, as he deals with them in his dialogue Timaios, more or less explicitly, as the basic units of the four classical elements—Earth, Air, Fire, and Water—plus a fifth, identified as Aether, Mind, or Cosmos [ see also THE HOUSE OF FAME].